 - Not treating - this is a common option for mild or moderate infections.
 Your tears contain chemicals that fight off germs (bacteria).
-Without treatment, most cases of infective conjunctivitis clear on their own within 1-2 weeks.
-Often they clear within 2-5 days.
 If symptoms become worse then see a doctor to check your eye and to see if you need treatment.

 - Bathing the eyes - using cool clean water; this may be soothing.

 - Lubricating eye drops - these may reduce eye discomfort.
 They are available over the counter, as well as on prescription.

 - Eye ointment such as chloramphenicol or fusidic acid (actually an oily drop, halfway between an ointment and a drop).